ultraio/docs-blockchain/docs/contracts/NFT Contract/NFT Actions/setprchsreq.a.md

 ## Technical Behavior

-Factory manager can specify purchase options for users.
-Note that currently have to use the same action for both creation and modification of purchase requirements.
+The factory manager can specify purchase options for users.
+Note that currently they have to use the same action for both creation and modification of purchase requirements.

--   If **asset_manager** is other than `ultra.nft.ft`, The cost of a factory creation is paid to `eosio.nftram` and it will be locked up in the purchase option.
+-   If **asset_manager** is an account other than `ultra.nft.ft`, the cost of a factory creation is paid to `eosio.nftram` and it will be locked up in the purchase option.

     -   First, the cost in USD is (factory RAM payment size) \* (RAM price), where